fedimod/fires/docs/manuals/reference-server/index.md

 | Architectures | amd64, arm64 |

 > [!INFO] Security Note:
 > It is a good security practice to restrict inbound ssh access (port 22/tcp) to your own computer's public IP address.
-You can check your current public IP address using [ifconfig.me](https://ifconfig.me/). **By default the installer will ensure port 22/tcp is kept open on the firewall.**
+You can check your current public IP address using [ifconfig.me](https://ifconfig.me/).
 >
-> If you use a service like [Tailscale](https://tailscale.com), then you should update the `ufw` firewall to close port 22/tcp to the public internet.
-Port 22
+> If you use a service like [Tailscale](https://tailscale.com), then you should close port 22/tcp.

 ### Open your cloud firewall for HTTP and HTTPS